techieshravan/ng1-workshop/Weekly/Day5/Example3/README.md

-# Working with Directives in Different Forms
+# Working with Directive in Different Forms